ActorForth/ActorForth/docs/ActorForthDefinition.md

 before matching and invoking the operator. *Right now this is only implemented for Bool operators that take two inputs.*

-**Constructing an integer then performing implicit type conversion for the > operator:**
+**Constructing an integer, an Atom, then performing implicit type conversion for the > operator:**
 ```
 ok: 42
 Stack(1) = [StackObject(value='42', type=Atom)]